DragonRouge513/dragonBrowser/README.md

 ## Troubleshooting
 when run without any arguments: <br/>
-  it show the content of your root direcory<br/>
+&emsp; it show the content of your root direcory<br/>
 when you run it with 1 argument <br/>
-  it is correct why to run the program<br/>
+&emsp; it is correct why to run the program<br/>
 when run more than 1 argument <br/>
-  it show how to crrect use the command<br/>
+&emsp; it show how to crrect use the command<br/>
 other question contact me<br/>
 ## additional resources
 https://browser.engineering